Alumni Awards Nomination Criteria and Process

 The alumni awards are presented each year during Commencement, where the recipients will be invited to join the stage party.
 Academic regalia will be provided.

 Recipients will be notified at least one month prior to Commencement, and are responsible for any travel arrangements.
 The recipients, along with any personal guests, will be invited to join the stage party at a pre-Commencement luncheon.

-The committee is appointed by the President, and staffed by a member of the Office of Student and Alumni Services, who will lead/coordinate the committee efforts.
+The committee is appointed by the President, and staffed by the Director of Alumni Relations, who will lead/coordinate the committee efforts.